HISTORY & HARMONY PACKAGE

 DAY 1: Chagras Riding & Working Skills

-Departing to the south of Quito, we will travel for about one hour until we descend into the valley of Machachi, a green territory mainly covered by dairy farms, from that we will arrive to one of the centennial Hacienda where we will experience the spirit of the Andean Haciendas and their daily works.
-Visit the grounds and get suited for an horseback riding along old cobblestone roads and trails leading to a great view point of La Viudita which overlooks the entire valley.
+Departing to the south of Quito, we will travel for about one hour until we descend into the valley of Machachi, a green territory mainly covered by dairy farms, that we will arrive at one of the centennial Hacienda where we will experience the spirit of the Andean Haciendas and their daily works.
+Visit the grounds and get suited for horseback riding along old cobblestone roads and trails leading to a great viewpoint of La Viudita which overlooks the entire valley.
 Along the way, there will be plentiful breathtaking scenes and great photo opportunities.
 Return to the Hacienda house and freshen up to enjoy a typical lunch hosted by the Hacienda owner.

 DAY 2: Horseback riding Excursion

-After a great breakfast we will start our day, on the flank of the Cotopaxi National Park, in a close by Hacienda.
-We all get suited with riding chaps, ponchos and hats so we will be ready for a lovely two hours horseback excursion, on this case on the extensive Andean meadows covered by natural pasture on the foothills of Rumiñahui volcano.
+After a great breakfast, we will start our day, on the flank of the Cotopaxi National Park, in a close-by Hacienda.
+We all get suited with riding chaps, ponchos, and hats so we will be ready for a lovely two hours horseback excursion, in this case on the extensive Andean meadows covered by natural pasture on the foothills of Rumiñahui volcano.
 Open country with superb panoramic scenes and opportunities to see various birds and plants.

 DAY 3: Local Market.

 Today we will devote our day to a great cultural connection with the local daily life.
-After a good breakfast we depart by car to the city of Latacunga where we will visit a local market loaded on color, faces and a great variety of local fruits and vegetables.
-This is a fantastic experience to learn about local ways, produces and customs.
-After a pleasant walk in the market we depart to a nearby village where we will learn about the interesting crafting skills of locals.
+After a good breakfast, we depart by car to the city of Latacunga where we will visit a local market loaded with color, faces, and a great variety of local fruits and vegetables.
+This is a fantastic experience to learn about local ways, products and customs.
+After a pleasant walk in the market, we depart to a nearby village where we will learn about the interesting crafting skills of locals.
 Naïve ceramics and colorful paintings are typical here so we will visit workshops where these colorful pieces are made and will have the unique chance to buy from the actual makers.

 DAY 1: Andean Train, Zip Lines & Horseback riding

 Following this market experience, we will drive south to reach the village of Baños where we shall enjoy lunch at a local restaurant.
-The village itself shows quite nice things to see and visits.
-In the afternoon, we will drive along the Pastaza River canyon known as “The Route of the Waterfalls”.
+The village itself shows quite nice things to see and visit.
+In the afternoon, we will drive along the Pastaza River Canyon, known as “The Route of the Waterfalls”.

-Return to our route to an Centennial Hacienda close to Baños for our check in and enjoy our dinner.
+Return to our route to a Centennial Hacienda close to Baños for our check-in and enjoy our dinner.
 Overnight.(B/L/D)

 DAY 3: Nature hike

-After a nutritious Andean breakfast, we depart on our morning nature hike into cloud forest loaded on exotic plants and colorful birds.
+After a nutritious Andean breakfast, we depart on our morning nature hike into a cloud forest loaded with exotic plants and colorful birds.
 Return to Hacienda house for lunch and get ready to depart back to Quito by an alternative way, a scenic backcountry drive until the valley of Latacunga and on to another Hacienda in the foothills of Cotopaxi Volcano.
-Check in and home hosted dinner.
-After dinner enjoy the cozy fireplace.
+Check-in and home-hosted dinner.
+After dinner, enjoy the cozy fireplace.
 Overnight.(B/L/D)

 DAY 4: Valley of Machachi

-After breakfast we start our drive north to the Inter-Andean valleys.
-A backcountry drive, which will take us on the foothills of the snowcapped Ilinizas across extensive farmlands, reaching the valley of Machachi.
+After breakfast, we start our drive north to the Inter-Andean valleys.
+A backcountry drive will take us to the foothills of the snow-capped Ilinizas across extensive farmlands, reaching the valley of Machachi.
 A great hacienda lunch will be served in the Hacienda.

-Afternoon take a light visit to hacienda grounds and get ready to continue for our last drive back to Quito.
+Afternoon, take a light visit to the hacienda grounds and get ready to continue for our last drive back to Quito.